GOFS-lite/GOFS-lite/reference.md

 ### booking_rules.json

 This file defines rules about how to book a ride.
-If available, users can either book a ride in real-time, for the same day with an advance notice or for a futur day.
+If available, users can either book a ride in real-time, for the same day with an advance notice or for a future day.

 The following fields are all attributes within the main "data" object for this feed.